cjpais/writing/serve/day/apr20_2021/index.md

 and see if I can get some smaller waves.
 I think I need more practice on the board to really get a better hang of it.
 But so far so good.
 Enjoyed it a lot and it goes *FAST*

+## BUZZARD Exp-02 Chat

+Oh went so well.
+Super excited to continue these convos.